yelircaasi/nebokrai-python-prototype/README.md

 Still unstable and in undergoing rapid development.
-Currently written in the Python standard library (no other dependencies), but liable to be re-written in another better-suited (perhaps sexier?) language.
-The README may describe some not-yet-implemented features, as I am giving ['readme-driven development'](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) a try.
+Currently written in the Python standard library (no other dependencies), but liable to be re-written in another better-suited (perhaps more attractive?) language.
+The README may describe some not-yet-implemented features, as I am giving
+['readme-driven development'](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html)
+a try.